giordano/macos-compatibility-version/README.md

 Since `main` requires `libfoo.dylib` with version `2.0.0` and the `libfoo.dylib` shared library currently available has version number `1.0.0`, this in principle should trigger the check of the version number, and refuse to run `main` because of the incompatible version number.
-However whether this check is actually run or not depends on:
+However, whether this check is actually run or not depends on:

-* what's the minimum compatible macOS version for the library
+* what's the minimum compatible macOS version for the library,
-* what's the version macOS where you're running this.
+* and what's the version macOS you're using.

 As pointed out by `Siguza` in [this answer on Stack Overflow](https://stackoverflow.com/a/67067009/2442087):